ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 > **NOTE -**
 >
-> If the save fails, add another initial for your middle name or a digit to the prefix for the name, and click on save again.
+> If the save fails, pick a different UniqueID, and click on save again.
 >